 This operation is not supported for business metrics.

 Single operation: Click Set maintenance permissions to configure the maintenance personnel for the asset.
-They are responsible for daily maintenance, including modifying information and managing listing status.
+They are responsible for daily maintenance, such as modifying information and managing the listing status.

-Batch operation: Click Set maintenance permissions at the bottom to add or modify maintenance personnel in batches.
+Batch operation: Click Set maintenance permissions at the bottom of the page to add or modify maintenance personnel in batches.

-Modify: Replaces the maintenance personnel of the selected assets with the personnel specified in this operation.
+Modify: Replaces the maintenance personnel for the selected assets with the personnel that you specify in this operation.

-Append: Keeps the existing maintenance personnel of the selected assets and adds the personnel specified in this operation.
+Append: Keeps the existing maintenance personnel for the selected assets and adds the personnel that you specify in this operation.

 View Change Records

-Displays the change records of a single asset for the last 30 days, including attribute and status changes, for traceability.
+Displays the change records for a single asset from the last 30 days.
+These records include attribute and status changes and can be used for traceability.

-NoteFor custom metrics, changes to the statistic granularity correspond to changes in fields defined as dimensions in the parent table.
+NoteFor custom metrics, changes to the statistic granularity correspond to changes in fields that are defined as dimensions in the parent table.
 These changes take effect when the table is listed.

 Delete

 This operation is supported only for business metrics.
-When the status of a business metric is Unlisted, Private Failed, or Listing Failed, you can delete the business metric.
-This also removes the associations between the business metric and any related technical metrics.
+You can delete a business metric if its status is Unlisted, Private Failed, or Listing Failed.
+This action also removes the associations between the business metric and any related technical metrics.

 Modify Attributes

-After selecting assets, click Modify attributes at the bottom to modify the attributes of the assets on the batch modification page.
+After you select one or more assets, click Modify attributes at the bottom of the page to modify their attributes on the batch modification page.

-Add all required attributes: Click to quickly add all attributes that must be configured before the current asset type can be listed.
+Add all required attributes: Click this button to quickly add all attributes that must be configured before the current asset type can be listed.

-Table display name/Description: Supports referencing DDL comments and custom settings.
-You can choose to apply this setting only to assets with an empty display name.
-If you do not select this option, the configured display names of the selected tables are overwritten.
+Table display name/Description: You can reference Data Definition Language (DDL) comments or use custom settings.
+You can select the apply this setting only to assets with an empty display name option.
+If you do not select this option, the existing display names of the selected tables are overwritten.

 Reference DDL Comment: Uses the table's comment as the asset's display name or description.
 The display name or description is automatically updated when the DDL comment changes.

-Field display name/Description: Supports referencing DDL comments and custom settings.
-You can choose to apply this setting only to assets with an empty display name.
-If you do not select this option, the configured display names of the selected fields are overwritten.
+Field display name/Description: You can reference DDL comments or use custom settings.
+You can select the apply this setting only to assets with an empty display name option.
+If you do not select this option, the existing display names of the selected fields are overwritten.

-Custom: If you select Apply only to assets with an empty display name, this setting takes effect for a single field in the current table that has an empty display name or description.
-Lets you select Column Name or DDL Comment as the asset's display name.
+Custom: If you select Apply only to assets with an empty display name, this setting applies to fields in the current table that have an empty display name or description.
+You can select Column Name or DDL Comment as the asset's display name.
 You can also select DDL Comment as the asset's description or set the description to Empty.

-If you change the setting for the field display name or description from Reference DDL comment to Custom and select Apply only to assets with an empty display name, the setting takes effect only if the DDL comments for all fields in the current table are empty.
+If you change the setting for the field display name or description from Reference DDL comment to Custom and select the Apply only to assets with an empty display name option, the setting takes effect only if the DDL comments for all fields in the current table are empty.

-Catalog/Asset tags/Related business metrics: Supports appending updates to existing configurations, or modifying existing configurations according to the latest current configuration.
+Catalog/Asset tags/Related business metrics: Supports appending updates to existing configurations or modifying them to match the current configuration.

-If your account has Listing Management-Manage permissions, click the Tag Management button to go to the Asset > Catalog Management > Other Settings > Basic Settings page and create new tags.
+If your account has Listing Management - Manage permissions, click the Tag Management button to go to the Asset > Catalog Management > Other Settings > Basic Settings page, where you can create new tags.

 Business owner: This setting can be modified only for business metrics.